indiebase/indiebase/README.md

 See [Credits.md](https://github.com/indiebase/indiebase/blob/main/docs/CREDITS.md)

-NB: 项目使用的grafana(7.5.15)版本为Apache-2.0开源协议。

 ## License

-本程序基于 GNU AFFERO GENERAL PUBLIC LICENSE (AGPL-3.0) 协议
+If a directory has a LICENSE file, the project is governed by that LICENSE file.
+The rest of the parts are licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL-3.0) license.

-附加许可：

 Copyright (C) 2021 Han <deskbtm@outlook.com>

-a) 本程序的源代码禁止个人私自部署，衍生，源代码仅用于学习交流。

-b) 不得将此项目的源代码和二进制产品用于任何商业和盈利用途。